MaxPleaner/tickers/readme.md

       - It's one line is `pkill -f #{@@process_name_constant}` This kills all processes with a name partially matching the argument.
       - TODO: run this on Rails server exit to ensure that the jobs don't keep running.

-- After writing this background job system, I now needed a way for the background scripts to send updates to my websocket listeners.
+- After writing this background job system, I now needed a way for the background scripts to send updates to my websocket listeners (I'm using [socket_helpers](https://github.com/maxpleaner/socket_helpers) for this).
 I tried using `WebsocketRails["channelName"].trigger` but found that it only worked when run from my Rails controller.
 So I made a Rails endpoint which calls this method, and called that endpoint from the background job using `curl`.

 - At this point I was pretty satisfied.
 I added an "edit" form.
 The heroku deploy was working fine with the Telestrap theme but I hadn't debugged the background job system yet.

 - Thanks for reading!
 Contribute if you want!